Fertilizer Imports Drops 24.84% In First Half Of FY 2020-21 - UrduPoint

 Fertilizer Imports Drops 24.84% In First Half Of FY 2020-21

+Fertilizer imports into the country during first half of current financial year decreased by 24.84 percent as compared the imports of the corresponding period of last year

-ISLAMABAD, Feb 1 (UrduPoint / Pakistan Point News - 1st Feb, 2021 ) :Fertilizer imports, into the country during first half of current financial year, has been decreased by 24.84 percent as compared the imports of the corresponding period of last year.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Feb, 2021 ) :Fertilizer imports into the country during first half of current financial year decreased by 24.84 percent as compared the imports of the corresponding period of last year.

 During the period from July-December, 2020-21, about 897,591 metric tons fertilizer costing $325.499 million imported as compared the imports of 1,285,603 metric tons valuing $433.052 million of same period last year.